avbiswas/mem0-dspy/README.md

 ## Recommended changes to do before you can use in Prod

-- A lot of the code is structured to showcase how memory retrieval works.
+- **Background Processes** : A lot of the code is structured to showcase how memory retrieval works.
 If you are thinking to use this in prod, I will recommend to run some of the code (especially about memory upkeeping) as a background process instead of a blocking call.
-- In-session memory management - summarize multi-turn chat into a single string when they reach a certain length.
+- **In-session memory management**: Summarize multi-turn chat into a single string when they reach a certain length.
 The current code keeps passing the entire history of chat into the LLM at each step.
 This could be slow if you're not hitting KV Cache.
-- Better UI/UX experience optimized to lower Time-to-first-token
+- Better **UI/UX experience** optimized to lower Time-to-first-token
-- Create a config file that contains runtime configurations.
+- **Create a config file** that contains runtime configurations.
 Some important ones are:
     - LLMs used for retrieval/updating/response gen
     - Embedding size of text vectors
+- **Logging, Tracing, Error Handling** at various stages of the code

 ## Project Structure